ShadmanQ/Shadman-Website/README.md

 3.)
 Then for a fast result, open home page on web browser

 NOTE:
--If stuck or confused, please contact:hussein.farraj1234@gmail.com I would love to help in any way I can.
+-If stuck or confused, please contact: hussein.farraj1234@gmail.com I would love to help in any way I can.